voostindie/markdown-curator/adrs/0004 Guice for modularity.md

 ### Pros

 Simple, small, light library with a very clear purpose: dependency injection.
-It's well known.
+It's well-known.

 ### Cons

 Curator implementors must use Guice; they do not have the choice not to.
-Guice is not just an implementation detail, of the curator framework internally, it's also intentionally exposed.
+Guice is not just an implementation detail of the curator framework, it's also intentionally exposed.
 This takes away some freedom.

 ### No dependency injection framework at all (current setup)